JoeB-cybersecurity/Car-Search-Complier-Sorter-OOD/README.txt

 Fixes required:
-This program could use a lot of optimisation and fixes including but not limited to -Using functions to organise code, replace reused code -Using a better way to store items in arrays?
-Such as removing some arrays that arn't needed -Removing unused/commented out code
+This program could use a lot of optimisation and fixes including but not limited to -Using functions to organise and replaced reused code -Using a better method to store items in arrays.
+Such as removing some arrays that arn't needed, consolidating arrays or exporting to external csv or file
--Workaround dynamic page loading (such as gumtree using "hidden" tags) -Workaround on pages that load using javascript.
+-Removing unused/commented out code
--Carsales currently doesn't work because of StringIndexOutOfBoundsException on line 401 and Exception in thread "main" org.jsoup.HttpStatusException: HTTP error fetching URL Status=403 on line 391 (Forbidden request)
+-Workaround dynamic page loading (such as gumtree using "hidden" tags) -Workaround on pages that load using javascript